Quote of unkown origin

 Some practitioners focus on awareness as the key tool of Gestalt.
 It is a fundamental principle in Gestalt that one is always growing and always aware.
 What we are doing in the talking is exploring deeper inside into what is really being experienced (not just the idea or thought about what is being experienced which often is taken for the same thing), and hence our awareness is being focussed in a particular way that in my view is always beneficial.
 There is no awareness that is not beneficial.
 If I become aware of an itch in my sock which I can’t do anything about right now I may initially wish that I hadn’t even put my attention there.
 But then I am now in a position of choice.
 I can then choose to ignore it or stop what I am doing to sort it out right away, or do something about it later.

-It may be in your tapping of your left toe as you talk about your mother, or in the twitch in your eye when you talk about school days.
 Our bodies hold information through time like batteries.
 We can follow the signals of our bodies (we call this phenomenology – the exploration of sensory experience in detail) and learn more about what is going on.

 Damasio, A (1994).
 Descartes error: Emotion, Reason and the Human Brain.
 NY Putnam